 HERC's partners gain visibility in front of our extensive network of higher education leaders and job seekers.
-HERC is uniquely positioned as a member-governed organization with a large membership and both a regional and national presence.
-With more than 700 member institutions in more than 30 states and the District of Columbia, HERC has an active membership base of over 5,000 higher education human resources, faculty development, and diversity officer leaders and decision makers.
+HERC is uniquely positioned as a member-governed organization, with a strong presence on regional and national levels.
+With member institutions 33 states and the District of Columbia, HERC has an active membership base of over 5,000 higher education human resources, faculty development, and diversity officer leaders and decision makers.
 HERC's website attracts over 55 million visitors annually, including 100,000 talented, diverse registered job seekers.

-HERC’s goal is to position our partners to achieve greater success in meeting the needs of HERC member institutions and to showcase partners as thought leaders in their respective industries and fields.
+HERC positions our partners to successfully meet the needs of HERC member institutions, and showcases partners as thought leaders in their respective industries and fields.

 Email firstname.lastname@example.org to learn more.

 “Bright Horizons is very pleased to be a President-Level Partner to the Higher Education Recruitment Consortium (HERC).
 We share a common interest in supporting the well-being and sustained creativity and productivity of your faculty members and support the HERC mission of addressing recruitment, employment, and dual-career challenges on their campuses.”

 “When COACHE delivers our faculty diagnostics, we also deliver advice—to engage in the full portfolio of HERC resources.
 They bring much-needed attention to dual-career needs and a sustained commitment to improve diversity in the academy.
 These are issues that, our data say, are important to faculty and at the top of presidents’ and provosts’ minds.
 With HERC, we see an alignment of mission and a fellow agent of change to strengthen the academic workforce.”

 “HERC is not only a catalyst for collaboration among academic institutions, but also offers one of the best online tools for dual-career couples to realize their academic career goals.
 In our recent study of Dual-Career Academic Couples, using HERC is one of our top-ten recommendations.”